DonQuixoteI/Firefox-UserGuide/doc/user.js.md

 ## UI Tour

-The UITour API provides ways for pages on trusted domains to safely interact with the browser UI and request it to perform actions such as opening menus and showing highlights over the browser chrome - for the purposes of interactive tours [[Mozilla Source Tree Docs](https://firefox-source-docs.mozilla.org/browser/browser/UITelemetry.html)].
+The UITour API provides ways for pages on trusted domains to safely interact with the browser UI and request it to perform actions such as opening menus and showing highlights over the browser chrome - for the purposes of interactive tours.

 ```js
 user_pref("browser.uitour.enabled", false);